ALICHERIF/CRUD-java-jax-rs/README.md

 simple CRUD with jax rs

 what you need :
-eclipse ide for java ee developer maven mysql jersey postman
+eclipse ide for java ee developer, maven, mysql, jersey, postman